-- 11.7.42 On completion of construction works, the majority of the Application Site will be hard standing.
+- 11.7.58 On completion of construction works, it is anticipated that most of the Principal Application Site will be hard standing.
 This significantly reduces the potential impacts from contaminated land to human health and controlled waters.
 However, during operational activities within any peripheral landscaped areas or disturbance of the ground, future pathways for contamination exposure could occur.
-Potential operational phase impacts may occur from ground gas and gas encountered from maintenance related activities. - 11.7.43 The impacts during the operation of the Facility will be mitigated by the requirement to adhere to the Facility's environmental permit, site operational procedures, working practices and appropriate PPE required under UK Health and Safety legislation. - 11.7.44 No impacts to soils in terms of ALC or Soil Quality are anticipated to arise during the operational phase of the Facility, because all proposed operational activities

-- will occur on hard standing or dedicated roadways.
-With all agricultural soils removed from site during the construction phase.
-Impacts to soils during the operation phases have therefore not been considered further. - 11.7.45 Impacts to surface waters from operational activities were considered in Chapter15 Marine Sediment and Water Quality and the drainage requirements for the Facility were considered in Chapter 13 Surface Water, Flood Risk and Drainage Strategy. - Impact 1 Impact to Human Health and Groundwaters During Operational and Maintenance Activities as a Result of Residual Contaminants - 11.7.46 During the construction phases of the Facility, further investigation work is proposed and specific measures for dealing with identified and unidentified sources of contamination will have been established.
+Potential operational phase impacts may occur from ground gas, ground vapours and gas encountered from maintenance related activities. - 11.7.59 The impacts during the operation of the Facility will be mitigated by the requirement to adhere to the Facility's environmental permit, site operational procedures, working practices and appropriate PPE required under UK Health and Safety legislation. - 11.7.60 No impacts to soils in terms of ALC or Soil Quality are anticipated to arise during the operational phase of the Facility, because all proposed operational activities will occur on hard standing or dedicated roadways.
+Furthermore, some areas of the Principal Application Site are only allocated for laydown purposes during construction and are not required in for operation of the Facility.
+These will be returned to the same state prior to construction starting.
+Impacts to soils during the operation phases have therefore not been considered further. - 11.7.61 Impacts to surface waters from operational activities are considered in Chapter15 Marine Water and Sediment Quality and the drainage requirements for the Facility are considered in Chapter 13 Surface Water, Flood Risk and Drainage Strategy. - Impact 1: Impact to Human Health and Groundwaters During Operational and Maintenance Activities as a Result of Residual Contaminants - 11.7.62 Prior to construction of the Facility, further geotechnical and geoenvironmental investigation work is proposed and specific measures for dealing with identified and unidentified sources of contamination will have been established.
 Where appropriate and necessary, unacceptable pollutant linkages will be addressed.
 This will be completed considering a conceptual model with the operational stages of the Facility considered.
-Potential impacts could still occur where maintenance activities are required. - 11.7.47 The sensitivity of human health receptors is considered to be high.
-Construction workers were considered to experience the greatest magnitude of effect due to longer and more direct exposure routes resulting from the activities they would be engaged in, in comparison to the general public.
-Potential impacts to construction workers can, however, be managed via appropriate controls and construction management practices.
-Embedded mitigation, as described in Table 11.14, will control most impacts associated with ground contamination. - 11.7.48 The sensitivity of controlled waters is considered to be medium, for the reasons previously outlined. - 11.7.49 The magnitude of effect from exposure to contamination will vary depending on the exposure scenario e.g. duration of exposure and proximity to contamination.
-Best practice will control most impacts associated with ground contamination and operational risks from gasses.
-Considering the embedded mitigation (Table 11.14) the magnitude of effects was considered to be negligible for construction workers and the general public. - 11.7.50 Given the magnitude of the impact is considered to be negligible and the sensitivity of the receptor is considered high, the predicted impact is considered to be of minor adverse significance.
-This is not considered to be significant in EIA terms.
+Potential impacts could still occur where maintenance activities are required.

+11.7.63 The magnitude of effect from exposure to contamination will vary depending on the exposure scenario e.g. duration of exposure and proximity to contamination.
+Best practice will control most impacts associated with ground contamination and operational risks from gasses and/or vapours.
+Considering the embedded mitigation (Table 11-14) the magnitude of effects was considered to be negligible for maintenance and operational staff and the general public.